Quality Management Framework

-Through policy for compliance management set out in the University Policy Framework, the University's has established a compliance management framework for the effective and efficient management of compliance risks.
+Through policy for compliance management set out in the University Policy Framework, the University's has established a Policy and Procedure Framework for the effective and efficient management of compliance risks.
 Inherently the framework will provide a level of quality and provide the opportunity for sector-wide benchmarks using regulatory obligations.
 With a focus on continuous improvement this policy requires each organisational section to undertake a regular assessment of conformance of management systems and practices with external, internal and self-adopted obligations and standards, and report to the Planning, Quality and Review Committee.

 6.9 Project Management

 Project Management is employed for all key projects using the defined USQ methodology.